odemodelselection/sw_test/README.md

 ### Models
 The folder "./models/" contains "ODE_system_k.txt" files, where k=1,2,...,K is the corresponding number of the model.
 In the file name "ODE_system_k.txt" only "k" should be edited.
 Each such file contains equations of an ODE system, where each equation should be placed in a new row.

 In the current repo, there are 4 files corresponding to 4 predator-prey models stated in the paper.
-As an example, "ODE_system_1.txt" defines the Lotka-Volterra model, which appears as model "1":
+Here is an example of how corresponding files are edited with the Lotka-Volterra model, which appears as model "1":

 ***Mathematical equations:***
 ```math